 Find a club and sign up to volunteer with the Boys and Girls Club in your area.

 Many library systems enlist volunteers to re-shelve books, help patrons find what they’re looking for, and assist with events and other programs.
-Libraries often host a wide range of activities you can help staff, including supporting young readers, tutoring opportunities, and classes on all kinds of topics (from long division to knitting).
+Libraries often host a wide range of activities through which you can help staff, support young readers, tutor students, and pitch in during classes on all kinds of topics (from long division to knitting).
 Volunteering with the library can be a great way to help others in your community, and it can help you get to know more about the services and materials.

 Visit your local library branch to see how you can get involved.

 UNICEF has enlisted help from trick-or-treaters since 1950.
 Using the iconic orange boxes to collect donations, kids of all ages can help raise funds for UNICEF.
 Donations are used to help provide immunizations, education, healthcare, safe water, and more for kids in 190 countries.
-Order a box before the cutoff date in October to get it in time for Halloween.
 Donations can be submitted year-round to support the campaign.
-Visit UNICEF’s website to learn more and fill out an online order form.